Can-Github/PinooBit-Code-Blocks/README.md

 When users add this extension, a scheme called PinooBit will automatically open between the block tabs.
 With this estension, you will be able to easily code and use sensors compatible with PinooBit.

+You can purchase PinooBit at this link https://www.pinoo.io/

 > Open this page at [https://can-github.github.io/pinoobit-code-blocks/](https://can-github.github.io/pinoobit-code-blocks/)

 ## Use as Extension